php/php-windows-builder/README.md

 ## Build PHP

-Build PHP for a specific version, architecture and thread safety.
+Build a specific version of PHP, with the required architecture and thread safety.

 ```yaml
 - name: Build PHP